 Sociocultural anthropology is the study of human similarities and differences and their impact on a wide range of social phenomena.
-The salient features of our epoch—global communications, a world market, mass migrations, urban growth, and intra- as well as international conflict—underscore the importance of understanding societies in all their cultural complexity and variety.
+The salient features of our epoch—global communications, a world market, mass migrations, urban growth, social and economic inequality, and intra- as well as international conflict—underscore the importance of understanding societies in all their cultural complexity and variety.
 Anthropologists innovate methods uniquely suited to studying social phenomena at different scales within a historical and political context.
 Through a range of research methods anthropologists analyze what unites diverse peoples as well as what distinguishes them from one another.

 The theoretical and methodological approaches used by anthropologists are interdisciplinary, comparative, and holistic.
 Students of anthropology learn critical approaches to the study of culture, how to use participant-observation fieldwork methods, how to conduct ethnographic research, how to gather and explain complex data, and how to use anthropological knowledge in making and debating policy.

-George Mason University’s distinguished anthropology program faculty covers a broad spectrum of theoretical specializations, as well as world regions—Central America, the Caribbean, South America, Europe, the Middle East and North Africa, South Asia, and the United States.
+George Mason University’s distinguished anthropology program faculty covers a broad spectrum of theoretical specializations, as well as world regions—Central America, the Caribbean, South America, Europe, the Middle East and North Africa, South Asia, Southern Africa, and the United States.

 SOCIOCULTURAL ANTHROPOLOGY CORE FACULTY